DaveMielke/NBP/b2g/ui/doc/introduction.rst

 The basic characters are rendered using the `North American Braille Computer Code`_.
-Internally-designed representations for `Additional Common Symbols`_, as well as for `Additional Characters for Spanish`_, have also been included.
+Internally-designed representations for `Additional Common Symbols`_, as well as for `Additional Characters for Spanish`_, have also been defined.

 If the braille representation for a complex character (e.g. a letter with an accent) hasn't been defined, then its base character (e.g. just the latter) is displayed (unless, of course, even the base character's representation hasn't been defined).

-The characters that render in text as actual braille characters (see `Unicode Braille Characters`_) needn't (and, in fact, shouldn't) be defined.
+The characters that render in text as actual braille cells (see `Unicode Braille Characters`_) needn't (and, in fact, shouldn't) be defined.
 They're always rendered in braille as themselves.